IgorTelezhinsky/N26-project/predictionAnalysis.md

 ## [1] 0.9401786 0.8629464 0.9428571 0.9424107
 ```

 Well, the clustering information improves a bit the prediction.
 The improvement, however, is not large, so I will *not* use the clustering information.
 Besides, if the clustering information in your data set is absent, the only way to create it is to train/build a model based on my classified data set to predict the *clusterId* in your test data set.
-Given the non-zero error of any prediction, the clustering information in this case may be missleading.
+Given the non-zero error of any prediction, the clustering information in this case may be misleading.

 # Verifying model.
 Out of sample (OOS) error.